Bogdanp/dramatiq/docs/source/index.rst

 -------------

-This part of the documentation is focused on detailing the various bits and pieces of the dramatiq developer interface.
+This part of the documentation is focused on detailing the various bits and pieces of the Dramatiq developer interface.

 .. toctree::
    :maxdepth: 2